-- The actively managed fund is focused on capturing growth and income opportunities predominantly from Europe. - It invests predominantly in European equities, high yield corporate bonds and convertible - Each asset class weighting is kept at approximately one third.
+- The actively managed fund is focused on capturing growth and income opportunities predominantly from Europe. - It invests predominantly in European equities, high yield corporate bonds and convertible

-Please see additional information on the following
+Please see additional information on the following page.

 For further information, please see the Key Investor Information Document (KIID) available at: www.ubs.com/espanafondos.